N5GEH/n5geh.services.controller/PIDControl/readme.md

 | limLower        | Lower limit of the control variable |
 | limUpper      | Upper limit of the control variable |

 In other words, these control parameters are stored on the IoT platform, which can be adjusted by sending requests to the Orion context broker.
 Note that the reverse mode (reverse action, e.g. control cooling power based on room temperature) can be activated by assigning negative values to `kp`, `ki`, and `kd`.
 This data structure as well as initial values of the parameters are defined in the configuration file `config/controller.json`

-In order to take measurements and actions, the PID controller has to know the entity name and the attribute name of the sensor and actuator devices.
-This information is given in the configuration files `config/input.json` and `config/command.json`.
-Although the sensor/actuator devices may have multiple attributes, only the measured/controlled one should be given in the configuration files.
+In order to take measurements and actions, the PID controller need to know the entity name and the attribute name of the sensor and the actuator.

-> **NOTE:** The `config/output.json` is not used and left empty in this case.
+This information is given in the configuration files as described in [Deployment](#deployment) section

 Except the information about the sensor and actuator, some other information must still be given to the PID controller as environment variables, including the platform-specific data (e.g. context broker url), controller entity id/type, sampling time, etc. All supported environment variables are shown below.